-Sopoh also has a confidential person, her name is Bernadette and her is email: bernadettehes@gmail.com
+Floreer also has an internal confidential person, her name is Bernadette and her is email: info@in-b-tweenadvies.nl

 For an educational or organisational question, remark, compliment or complaint please contact the Management Team.

 7.14 BIRTHDAYS

 When it is your child's birthday he/she can bring in a small treat (a "traktatie") for his/her class.
 Please keep any class treat small and modest.
 The teachers celebrate their birthdays together on Teachers' Day, the date of which can be found in the school calendar.
 Parents should arrange the distribution of birthday party invitations outside of teaching hours.
 We ask that parents refrain from asking teachers to become involved.